SCDH/dts-transformations/README.md

 To make DTS endpoints, the XSL transformations from this package need to be deployed on a web service.
-There are several options and we will publish a PoC for a deployment in a micro service architecture very soon.
+There are several options and we will publish a PoC for a deployment very soon.

+You can use the initial templates of `xsl/navigation.xsl` and `xsl/document.xsl` for getting the document by the `resource` parameter.
+You can go along with URIs for `resources`; or you can overwrite `dts:resource-uri#0` from [`xsl/resource.xsl`](xsl/resource.xsl) for mapping arbitrary resource identifiers to document locations.

 ## Customization